umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/adding-server-side-validation.md

 ### Server-side data conversion to and from the client

-Sometimes it becomes necessary to perform outbound and/or inbound conversion of property data (to/from the Property Editor UI).
+Sometimes it is necessary to perform outbound and/or inbound conversion of property data (to/from the Property Editor UI).
 Some known use-cases are:

 - Cleaning up property data - for example, removing previously selected options that no longer apply at server level.
 - Transforming property data to/from a format supported by the Property Editor UI.